 Track your flights

 The best way to get a incredible deal is to monitor it frequently.
-Sign up for newsletters, like The Flight Deal and Scott's Cheap Flights, or join Facebook Groups like Airfare Watchdog.
+Sign up for newsletters, like Thrifty Traveler and Dollar Flight Club, or join Facebook Groups like Airfare Watchdog.
 These programs will let you know the best deals right now and will let you in on mistake fares.
 For example, we recently saw a round trip flight from LA to Hawaii for just over $300!
 Say whaaaat?!

 Do the research

 We usually start with Skyscanner because we love the fact that you can see the cheapest days each month to fly.
-Once we have a flight in mind, we compare the price with other search engines like Kayak, Google Flights and EDreams.
+Once we have a flight in mind, we compare the price with other search engines like Kayak and Google Flights.

 4. Choose Cheap Countries